 You don’t want your digital storytelling to become too complicated or the message will get lost.
 Keep it simple and to the point.
 One way to do this is to focus on smaller stories.
 For example, instead of showing how one of your products has dozens of benefits or uses, showcase how one customer was able to solve one specific issue using your product.

-Smaller stories also take less time to tell, which means your audience is more likely to read through your content or watch your videos all the way through — and it also makes your content more shareable.
+Smaller stories take less time to tell, which means your audience is more likely to read through your content or watch your videos all the way through — and it also makes your content more shareable.

 Avoid Being Too Promotional